updated on 12 September 2023

 For more on how lawyers can succeed with little or no legal work experience, read this LCN Says.

 You’ve got this

 Remember, the legal profession is highly competitive and it’s not always as easy to secure work experience as it might initially seem.
 Legal experience is also not the be-all and end-all as a first-year student.
-Take some time to enjoy yourself, focus on your studies and get involved in extra curriculars – these are all elements that will contribute to your success as you begin making applications later down the line.
+Take some time to enjoy yourself, focus on your studies and get involved in extracurricular activities – these are all elements that’ll contribute to your success as you begin making applications later down the line.
 We know firms want to see excellent grades, but they also want to see that you have interests that lie outside of law.